twisttaan/twisttaan/README.md

   </p>
 </div>

 Hi!
-My name is Tristan
+My name is Tristan,

 My favorite coding languages are JavaScript and C#, my current project I'm working on is [Jamble] which is a Discord bot that uses the [Discord.js] libary to interact with the Discord API.
 My last project I worked on was [Hometime!] which was a small C# Unity game.